adarsh-dhakad/Movies_List_App_DevRev/README.md

 ## DevRev Assignment

 ## Introduction
 This is a Movies List Android app made for DevRev Interview screening, It consists of two screens.
-It follows the MVVM architecture and utilizes Retrofit for REST API calls, KOIN for Dependency Injection, and Lifecycle for Kotlin coroutines.
+It follows the MVVM architecture and utilizes Retrofit for REST API calls, KOIN for Dependency Injection, and Lifecycle for Kotlin coroutines, and paging 3 for pagination and caching.
 Additionally, the app implements a Navigation Component from Jetpack to navigate between fragments this app is using Network SDK https://github.com/adarsh-dhakad/Network_SDK It improves the code readability as well as increases the hot build time significantly.